dnschneid/crouton/README.md

 There's a way For Everyone to help!

   * Something broken?
 File a bug!
 Bonus points if you try to fix it.
-It helps if you provide the output of `croutonversion` when you submit the bug.
+It helps if you provide the output of `croutonversion`(Or the output of `cat /etc/lsb-release` from Crosh) when you submit the bug.
   * Want to try and break something?
 Look through [requests for testing](https://github.com/dnschneid/crouton/issues?labels=needstesting&state=open) and then do your best to brutally rip the author's work to shreds.
   * Look through [open issues](https://github.com/dnschneid/crouton/issues?state=open)